michalrus/intero-nix-shim/README.md

 There are several ways to achieve the above.

-Probably, the simplest one would be to install `intero-nix-shim` globally in your `PATH`, e.g.:
+Probably, the simplest one would be to install `intero-nix-shim` globally in your `PATH`, e.g., if you’re on `nixos-17.03`:

 ```nix
 # /etc/nixos/configuration.nix